Authored by the expert who managed and guided the team behind the Netherlands Property Pack

 How much more do you pay for properties in Amsterdam when you include renovation work, taxes, and fees?

-By the way, we keep updated a blog article detailing the property taxes and fees to factor in the total buying cost in Amsterdam.
+By the way, we keep updated a blog article detailing the property taxes and fees to factor in the total buying cost in The Netherlands.

 Meanwhile, here is a detailed table of the additional expenses you may have to pay when buying a new property in Amsterdam